 Fairfield University computing and network resources are to be used for University-related research, instruction, learning, enrichment, dissemination of scholarly information, and administrative activities.
 The computing and network facilities of the University are limited and should be used wisely and carefully with consideration for the needs of others.
-Computers and network systems offer powerful tools for communication among members of the community and of communication.
+Computers and network systems offer powerful tools for communication among members of the community and of communities outside the University.
+When used appropriately, these tools can enhance dialog and communication.
 When used unlawfully or inappropriately, however, these tools can infringe on the rights of others.